 Quarry Lake History

-Canmore has a long and proud coal mining history dating back to 1886.
+Canmore’s coal-mining story began after coal was discovered along Canmore Creek in 1884, with the No. 1 Mine operating by 1887.
 The quality of the anthracite coal in Canmore was excellent, but the underground mines had a very complex geology, making it difficult and dangerous to extract the coal.

 After a long and complex reclamation project, the land was renamed Quarry Lake in 1982.
 With the 1988 Calgary Winter Olympics just years away (with Nordic events to be held down the road at the Canmore Nordic Centre), the town further invested in amenities at Quarry Lake.